NTU-CSIE-DSA/hw3-megaknights/statement/description.md

 The second line contains $n$ positive integers $h_1, h_2, \dots, h_n$ separated by spaces -- the hitpoints of each super knight.
 The third line contains $n$ positive integers $a_1, a_2, \dots, a_n$, separated by spaces -- the jump damage of each super knight.
 The next $m$ lines each contain two positive integers $x_i$ and $y_i$ separated by a space -- the attacking and the attacked super knight.

+Note that if the $x_i$-th mega knight wants to attack the $y_i$-th mega knight, but one of them is already dead, nothing will happen, as a dead mega knight cannot attack or be attacked.
+Also, if both mega knights are at the same position, nothing will happen, as mega knights need to jump to generate attack effects.

 ## Output